How to Use Your iPhone for Free Abroad

 - Tap General

-- Slide the Data Roaming slider to Off.
+- Toggle the Data Roaming slider to Off.
+You can also turn off cellular data here.

 Turn off All Cellular Data and Only Use Wi-Fi